AAT Level 4 Diploma in Professional Accounting

 Further Education Employer Authorisation Form, Instalment Plan, Terms and Conditions

-The application window for part-time courses starting in September and October 2024 opens on Wednesday January 3rd 2024, and we start processing applications from this date.
+The application window for part-time courses starting in September and October 2026 opens in January 2026, and we start processing applications from this date.

 Applications for this course are made via our online application form and you will be able to access it from this course page.

-Once you are ready to apply then please click the ‘Apply Online‘ button which will be located in the menu directly underneath this section from Wednesday January 3rd 2024.
+Once you are ready to apply then please click the ‘Apply Online‘ button from January 2026.

 Upon successful submission of an application you will receive an acknowledgement email from our Admissions team.
 If you do not receive this you should contact the team to check that your application has been received.